orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

     ```shell
     orizuru setup init
     ```
 1. You will be asked to choose a template.
-Choose the `web-worker-template`.
+Choose `web-node-worker`.
 1. All Node.js apps need a [package.json](https://docs.npmjs.com/files/package.json), which describes the shape of the application.
     * The tools will create one for you, by asking you some details about your project.
     * It will guess appropriate answers for each question, so just press Enter on each question to accept the default suggestions.